BLSHEE22/four-part-composer/README.md

 ACE™ (Algorithmic Composition Engine).

 Current supported features:
-- 'makeFourParts.py' -> Writes a 16-bar, four-part harmonized tune.
+- 'makeFourParts.py' -> Writes a 16-bar, AABA, four-part harmonized tune.
-- 'melody.py' -> Generates a melody (AABA, 16 measure default) from either a major, minor, chromatic, or randomly built scale.
+- 'melody.py' -> Equipped with many modes of generating a melody.

 'melody.py' TODO:
+- Implement logic for dynamics
-- Implement sixteenth notes.
+- Implement pickup notes
-- Implement 'target note' feature to create countour and punctuate phrases.
+- Implement 'raga' feature (drone, long meter, etc.)
-- Add 'rhythmic motif' feature that writes and employs rhythmic motifs.
-- Implement smarter rests that punctuate phrases and are not just random.
-- Create more random variables to control dynamics, articulations, ornaments, tempo, and meter.
-- Implement the ability to use pickup notes.
+- Implement 'mirror' melody feature
-- Expand choice of forms (need more variety than AABA).
-- Create more user parameter support to decide form, phrase length, and tune length.
+- Release control of hardcoded values (phraseLength, genRhythmVals, articChoices, etc.)
 - Add features to support serialism, talea and color, etc.

-Development Road Map:
+Development Road Map for 'Fugue' Feature:
-- Dec 31, 2022 - 'makeFourParts.py' -> Generates four-part music.
-- Jan 31, 2023 - 'melody.py' -> Generates a melody.
+- Jan 31, 2023 - 'bassline.py' -> Writes a bassline which harmonizes a given melody
-- Feb 28, 2023 - 'counter.py' -> Writes a counter-melody based off of a given melody.
+- Feb 28, 2023 - 'harmony.py -> Decides vertical harmonies to correspond with a given melody and bassline
-- March 31, 2023 - 'harmony.py -> Decides harmonies and writes individual supporting lines which form the chosen harmonies.
+- March 31, 2023 - 'voiceLead.py' -> Creates solid voice leading for four-part harmony
 - April 30, 2023 - 'form.py' -> Handles the writing and usage of main themes, motifs, and the tonal road map.
 - May 31, 2023 - 'fugue.py' -> Combines all of the above scripts into the ultimate composition script.